Pointless (Australian game show)

 Pointless was an Australian television quiz show based on the British program of the same name.
 It was broadcast by Network 10 and hosted by Mark Humphries.

 It began airing from 23 July 2018 until 10 May 2019.
 Pointless was filmed at Network 10 Studios in Pyrmont, a suburb in Sydney's inner-city.

 History

 In May 2018, Endemol Shine Australia were looking for local contestants from New South Wales to audition for Pointless.
 It was confirmed that the Nine Network, Seven Network, ABC, SBS and Foxtel had not purchased the rights to the show, leaving Network 10 as the likely broadcaster.

 In late June it was announced that an Australian version of Pointless would air on Network 10, replacing Family Feud.

 In February 2019, various entertainment websites speculated that the show had been cancelled due to poor ratings, and that a replacement was yet to be announced.
-On 15 March 2019, Network 10 confirmed that Pointless was cancelled, to be replaced with a new game show, Celebrity Name Game, hosted by Grant Denyer, and based on the US game show of the same name.
+On 15 March 2019, Network 10 confirmed that Pointless was cancelled, to be replaced with a new game show, Celebrity Name Game, hosted by Grant Denyer, and based on the American game show of the same name.
 This lasted until May 2020.